A landmark study comparing 2D and 3D DILI models

 In case you missed it, a recent Arch.
-Toxicol paper, “Utility of spherical human liver microtissues for prediction of clinical drug-induced liver injury” by our collaborators Will Proctor, Alison Foster, Simon Messner, Dominic Williams and several other notable experts in the field, highlights the advantages of using 3D InSight™ Human Liver Microtissues (3D hLiMT) for DILI prediction.
-I highly recommend this paper for anyone in the field of liver toxicology.
-Here’s why….
+Toxicol paper, “Utility of spherical human liver microtissues for prediction of clinical drug-induced liver injury” by our collaborators Will Proctor, Alison Foster, Simon Messner, Dominic Williams, and several other notable experts in the field, published a landmark study comparing 2D and 3D DILI models, highlighting the advantages of using 3D InSight™ Human Liver Organoids (3D hLiMT) for DILI prediction.
+I highly recommend this paper to anyone in the field of liver toxicology.
+Here's why:

 AstraZeneca and Genentech chose the validation compound set to be representative of a “real-world” situation.
 In order to conduct a truly independent assessment of the model, all 3D studies were performed at InSphero under conditions where the identities of the 110 compounds were blinded, and all 2D studies were conducted independently by Genentech.

 The compound set included some with limited solubility, as well as many weak DILI compounds with known rare and late DILI onset.
 For example, out of the 21 DILI compounds where no IC50 value was determined, 14 compounds were only tested at less than 20-fold of the patients’ plasma concentrations due to solubility issues, thus preventing calculations of margin-of-safety.

 Four drugs (Stavudine, Methotrexate, Dantrolene, Nifedipine) were toxic in vivo only after several months of administration, and another drug (Trovafloxacin) is known to cause DILI in an idiosyncratic reaction, i.e., in the presence of inflammation, thus requiring different stimuli.
 Trovafloxacin toxicity was, however, correctly detected in the presence of an inflammatory stimulus.
 Read more>>